JunweiLiang/Object_Detection_Tracking/COMMANDS.md

   </tr>
 </table>

 VIRAT consists of mostly small person boxes, while AVA-Kineitcs has much bigger ones.
+So it seems EfficientDet is slightly better on detecting small person.
+However, EfficientDet-d6 is about 2.4x the inference time of MaskRCNN-R101-FPN.